 7. If, in your application or within a reasonable time after lodging your application, you request that the hearing be held by video link or telephone, the Supreme Court must hold a hearing by video link or telephone.
 However, in such a case, the Supreme Court will determine whether video link or telephone will be used.

 [Form 23A inserted in Gazette 16 Jul 1999 p.
-3196-8.]
+3196-8; amended in Gazette 21 Feb 2007 p.
+547.]